Audience

 Continuous improvement

-Schools delivering a kindergarten program access dedicated staff training, resources and support to drive continuous improvement and delivery of a quality kindergarten program.
+Schools delivering a kindergarten program access dedicated workforce training, resources, and support to drive continuous improvement and delivery of a quality kindergarten program.

 Requirements

-Kindergarten is a part-time educational program that promotes social, emotional, physical and cognitive development and wellbeing for children in the year prior to Prep.
-SDK is delivered by registered teachers (and where necessary delivered by, or with access to a qualified Early Childhood Teacher), supported by teacher aides, in accordance with an approved learning framework (the Queensland Kindergarten Learning Guideline supported by Foundations for Success).
+Kindergarten is a part-time educational program that promotes social, emotional, physical, and cognitive development and wellbeing for children in the year prior to Prep.
+SDK is delivered by registered teachers and, where necessary, by or in collaboration with a qualified Early Childhood Teacher.
+Delivery is supported by teacher aides and aligns with an approved learning framework (the Queensland Kindergarten Learning Guideline supported by Foundations for Success).
 A transition statement is prepared for each child and provided to families at the end of the kindergarten year.

 To be eligible to deliver kindergarten, a school must be a prescribed school located: